VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 console.log(sorted.array);
 console.log(sorted.indices);
 ```
-To call the quick sort with the instance method you have to declare an SortLib instance and after the setting of the parameters to call the method.
+To call the quick sort with the instance method you have to declare a SortLib instance and after the setting of the parameters to call the method.

 Example: